Being-Citrus/hexagon/README.md

 ## Preview (while developing)
   <b>grunt serve </b> to start preview (auto updates) in browser

 ## Building
  run <b>grunt</b> to test the project and build it (into "dist" folder)

  <b><i> Note: The "dist" folder is not included in this repo.
 It is gitignored </i></b>

 ## Bugs

-- 2:17 PM 6/2/2014 : imagemin item from Gruntfile.js is screwed up
+- [FIXED] imagemin item from Gruntfile.js is screwed up